Inking collagraphs to enhance textures

 roller and plate on the bench showing relief roll

-The plate only has ink on the top of the textured surface.
+A textured plate inked as relief; The plate only has ink on the top of the textured surface.

 intaglio inked plate with relief roll over it

-The plate has coloured ink in the grooves and low areas of texture, and dark ink on the top of the textured surface.
+The same plate inked as intaglio with a relief layer rolled over it; the plate has coloured ink in the grooves and low areas of texture, and dark ink on the top of the textured surface.

 textured Collagraph plate with intaglio and relief printed at the same time

-The relief layer lines up exactly with the intaglio layer.
+Intaglio and relief printed together at the same time; the relief layer lines up exactly with the intaglio layer.

 textured collagraph plate with intaglio and relief printed separately

-The intaglio print is mis-aligned with the relief print, enhancing the textures.
+Intaglio and relief layers printed seperately; the intaglio print is mis-aligned with the relief print, enhancing the textures.

 The ‘once through the press’ inking method shows all the details of the textured surface beautifully.
 When compared to the ‘twice through the press’ printing I think it has a quality of stillness in contrast to the more dynamic 3 dimensional effect of the print with intaglio and relief layers printed separately.